 What is Tooth Gemination?

 Tooth gemination happens when one tooth bud attempts to come between two teeth.
-The tooth count will be normal with gemination.
+The tooth count is normal with gemination.
 The geminated tooth will possess one pulp canal to share, but two pulp chambers.
-While tooth gemination can happen to both primary “baby” teeth as well as permanent teeth, it is more common with the former, and is more present with incisors.
+While tooth gemination can happen to both primary “baby” teeth as well as permanent teeth, it is more common with the former, and it’s more present with incisors.

-Keep in mind that if a patient possesses a fusion or gemination of primary teeth, it doesn’t necessarily mean that their permanent teeth will be double teeth.
+Keep in mind that if a patient sports fusion or gemination of primary teeth, it doesn’t necessarily mean that their permanent teeth will be double teeth.